Social Icons

 Directed by Robert Stevenson

-Old Yeller is a culture icon, a movie that has stood long and I believe plans to stay that long, as long as no one tries to remake it.
+Old Yeller is a cultural icon, a movie that has stood the test of time and, I believe, plans to stay that way—as long as no one tries to remake it.

-Based on a Fred Gipson’s 1956 children book of the same name, Old Yeller is about a man’s best friend, a dog who was ready to do anything to protect his human family.
+Based on Fred Gipson’s 1956 children’s book of the same name, Old Yeller is about a man’s best friend—a dog who was ready to do anything to protect his human family.

-The movie is somewhat an icon, it has found its way into the homes of many, even those who haven’t seen the movie have heard about it, thanks to references in the ever popular F.R.I.E.N.D.S TV series, where Phoebe didn’t know that Yeller died in the end (Sorry, Spoiler for all of you who haven’t seen the movie yet) or it’s reference in Justice League as Green Lantern/John Stewart's favorite movie.
+The movie is somewhat of an icon.
+It has found its way into the homes of many, and even those who haven’t seen it have heard about it, thanks to references in the ever-popular F.R.I.E.N.D.S.
+TV series (where Phoebe didn’t know that Yeller dies in the end—sorry, spoiler for those who haven’t seen it yet) or its mention in Justice League as Green Lantern/John Stewart’s favorite movie.

-The movie features a good cast from the kids to the grown-ups everyone was just perfect; then I have to give Disney a good pat on the back for the dog training.
-It was just wonderful to see the dog’s reactions and his behaviors showed that time went into the training of the dog.
+The movie features a great cast, from the kids to the grown-ups—everyone was just perfect.
+I also have to give Disney a pat on the back for the dog training.
+It was wonderful to see the dog’s reactions and behaviors, showing that a lot of time went into his training.

-Even the child actor who played Arliss was good, he was impressive in his portrayal and I ended up loving him as his pocket never seemed to lack anything but fun.
+Even the child actor who played Arliss was impressive.
+I ended up loving his portrayal, as his pocket never seemed to lack anything but fun.

-Walt Disney himself was the producer of this family hit, and it was well received by all who has seen it, the movie can be said to stand as one of the best films about a boy and his dog, although Walt Disney (the company) has tried many other dog and boy movies like Homeward Bound or Savage Sam, but none comes close to the kind of dramatic, adventure fun that Old Yeller delivers.
+Walt Disney himself produced this family hit, and it was well-received by all who’ve seen it.
+The movie stands as one of the best films about a boy and his dog.
+Although Disney has tried other dog-and-boy movies like Homeward Bound or Savage Sam, none come close to the dramatic, adventurous fun that Old Yeller delivers.

-The movie was well received as said and it brought in cash for Disney, so much so that the movie has been re-released, you will always find the DVD of Old Yeller available anywhere, so if like me you waited this long to see it, then maybe you should not wait any longer.
+The movie was well-received, as I said, and it brought in a lot of cash for Disney—so much so that it’s been re-released multiple times.
+You’ll always find the DVD of Old Yeller available anywhere.
+So, if like me, you’ve waited this long to see it, maybe you shouldn’t wait any longer.

 0 comments: